ropensci/googleLanguageR/README.md

 ### Translation API limits

 The API limits in three ways: characters per day, characters per 100 seconds, and API requests per 100 seconds.
-All can be set in the API manager `https://console.developers.google.com/apis/api/translate.googleapis.com/quotas`
+All can be set in the API manager in Google Cloud console: `https://console.developers.google.com/apis/api/translate.googleapis.com/quotas`

 The library will limit the API calls for the characters and API requests per 100 seconds, which you can set via the options `googleLanguageR.rate_limit` and `googleLanguageR.character_limit`.
 The API will retry if you are making requests too quickly, and also pause to make sure you only send `100000` characters per 100 seconds.
 Change the rate limit via: